 Before the appointment, make a list of:

-- Signs or symptoms that concern you
+- Symptoms that concern you.

-- Questions to ask the doctor to make the most of your appointment
+- Questions to ask the doctor to make the most of your appointment.

 Some questions to ask might include: